 Get More Omega-3 Fatty Acids

-One of the most important heart-healthy changes loved ones can make to up their intake of omega-3 fatty acids.
+One of the most important heart-healthy changes you can make to increase their intake of omega-3 fatty acids.
 Omega-3s, found in fish and certain plant oils, help keep cholesterol levels low by reducing inflammation, which can lead to heart disease.
 Making sure that your diet includes plenty of foods rich in omega-3s—such as salmon, walnuts, flaxseeds, or soybeans—can go a long way toward preventing health problems.
 And if you aren’t already taking an omega-3 supplement, be sure to ask your doctor about adding one to your daily routine.

 The most simple and effective way to reduce cholesterol levels is through exercise.
 Physical activity helps you maintain a healthy weight, burn calories, and even strengthen your heart.
 When it comes to cholesterol levels, a regular exercise routine has been shown to lower total cholesterol as well as LDL (bad) cholesterol while raising HDL (good) cholesterol.
 Plus, there are lots of other health benefits associated with exercise, including better blood pressure and body composition control.
 You don’t have to break a sweat—regular walking is an easy way to reduce your cholesterol levels over time.